 Scenarios where an RRSP loan may make sense

 1. You are in a high tax bracket

-It generally makes sense to put funds in your RRSP if you are in a tax bracket that is higher now that what it would be when you are in retirement.
+It generally makes sense to put funds in your RRSP if you are in a tax bracket that is higher now than what it would be when you are in retirement.
 The higher your tax bracket now compared to when you retire, the greater the tax savings.

 This differential in taxes paid now as opposed to later may make the case for maximizing your RRSP first before using up your Tax-Free Savings Account.

 Also, the tax refund you get from making RRSP contributions is based on your marginal tax rate.
-When using an RRSP loan, the plan could be to pay back a substantial part of the loan with the tax refund.
+When using an RRSP loan, the plan could be to pay back a substantial part of the loan with a tax refund.

 For example, say your income is $100,000, and you take a loan of $9,000 to contribute to your RRSP.
 At a marginal tax rate of 43.4% (Manitoba), you can expect a tax refund of $3,906.
 This refund amount (43.4% of your total loan amount) can significantly lower the overall interest you pay on the loan.

 2. You want to pay off your loan quickly

 Although borrowing cost is lower these days, you still pay interest on RRSP loans.
 The longer you owe the bank, the more interest you will pay in total.

 Interest paid on an RRSP loan is not tax-deductible.
 Therefore, if you can’t afford to pay off the loan quickly (in a year or less), the bank may turn out to be the only winner!

 One strategy to ensure you pay interest on the loan for just a few weeks is only to borrow the amount you are expecting back as a tax refund.